SummaryRead the full fact sheet

 Babies and learned sleep behaviour

-In your attempts to get your baby to sleep, you may have established habits such as always rocking or feeding your baby to sleep.
-Some babies can become reliant on particular strategies that parents use and learn that this is part of going to sleep.
+In your attempts to get your baby to sleep, you may have established habits such as feeding your baby to sleep.
+Some babies can become reliant on particular strategies that parents use, and learn that this is part of going to sleep.
 They might resist any change to their routine.

 Decide on a new and manageable pre-bed routine for your baby and stick to it.
 Your baby will adapt in time.